ropensci-archive/roweb2/content/blog/2016-05-25-software-sustanability-ropensci.md

   - infrastructure
 ---

-I’m happy to announce that I’ve started a project with [rOpenSci](https://ropensci.org) under [their recent award from the Helmsley Foundation](https://ropensci.org/blog/2015/11/19/helmsley-trust-funding/).
+I'm happy to announce that I've started a project with [rOpenSci](https://ropensci.org) under [their recent award from the Helmsley Foundation](https://ropensci.org/blog/2015/11/19/helmsley-trust-funding/).

 My work with rOpenSci will focus on sustainability of the project itself.
 Sustainability can be defined as having the